Dean Traylor splits his time being a special education teacher and a freelance writer.

 The Problem With Depression and ADA Coverage

 Depression is a condition often not associated with a disability.
-There are still a lot of misconceptions coming from people who see it as nothing more than someone feeling sad, melancholy or gloomy.
-As a result, many suffer discrimination or termination from a job, despite his or her competence to do the job when accommodated for his or her condition.
+There are still a lot of misconceptions coming from people who see it as nothing more than someone feeling sad, melancholy, or gloomy.
+As a result, many suffer discrimination or termination from a job, despite their potential competence at a job if they were accommodated for their condition.

 They may have trouble working with others, are suicidal or have ailments or illness brought about by mental anguish...

 Yet, this condition is more than that; it is a mental condition in which the sufferers may have difficulties living a normal life.
-They may have trouble working with others, are suicidal or have ailments or illness brought about by mental anguish or sorrow that’s associated with this condition.
+They may have trouble working with others, are suicidal, or have ailments or illnesses brought about by mental anguish or sorrow that are associated with this condition.
 Some have been known to be so debilitated by the condition that they can’t do simple tasks such as waking up or leaving the house.

 Like other people with disabilities, they’re prone to unfair treatment, discrimination or denial of certain rights.
 Protection from discrimination is offered under ADA; however, not everyone with clinical depression is eligible for it.